 - US bankruptcy court, Western District of MO

 Of course, each of these courts has its own location, jurisdiction, processes, and rules.

 Eastern District of Missouri Local Rules

-Although the Missouri federal courts fall under the United States federal court system, it is a common practice for United States district courts and courts of appeals to prescribe local rules governing procedure and practice.
+Although the federal courts fall under the U.S. federal court system, it is a common practice for United States district courts and courts of appeals to prescribe local rules governing procedure and practice.
 It is necessary that these rules are consistent with both Acts of Congress and the Federal Rules of Practice and Procedure, but they will vary based on the specificities of the local area.
 The authority of a court to prescribe local rules is governed in combination by statute and the Federal Rules of Practice and Procedure.